celo-org/docs/blog/10-03-23-scalability-ensuring-that-your-cryptography-app-can-handle-a-large-volume/scalability-ensuring-that-your-cryptography-app-can-handle-a-large-volume.md

 It's crucial to have a fundamental knowledge of cryptography and the tenets of secure communication before starting this tutorial.
 Also, you must have an appreciable knowledge of creating and deploying apps in cloud settings.

-[Here](https://github.com/SasaniEldis/corda.git) is a link to a sample project (Corda) that we'll be creating in this tutorial.
-Corda is an open-source blockchain platform that enables blockchain scalability & interoperability.
+[Here](https://github.com/SasaniEldis/crptography-app-scalability) is a link to a sample project that we'll be creating in this tutorial.

 ## Requirements